Questions this article answers:

-Step one to selling into Financial Services: Tailor your pitch to the customer you’re approaching.
+Step one to selling financial services technology: Tailor your pitch to the customer you’re approaching.
 It may seem obvious, but execs say they too often see pitches run on autopilot.
 In a sector as competitive as finance solutions, you have to find your product’s potential users and paint them a picture of exactly how your tool will improve their day-to-day workflow and the experience of their customers or employees.

 “The generic approach doesn’t work typically,” says Clark, an Emissary advisor and former Senior Director of Data/Software Engineering at Capital One.
 “Be pointed on what you solve and exactly how you do it and why it’s innovative.”
 John from Fidelity’s advice: find the specific person or department who will be using – and therefore likely paying for – your solution and pitch directly to them.
 “Show me the value,” he says, “and lead with and be concise about the business benefits.”